laowantong/paroxython/docs/spec.md

 --------------------------------------------------------------------------------

-#### Construct `int_literal`
+#### Feature `int_literal`

-Matching literal does not require to construct a sophisticated regular expression: the heavy lifting is already made in the given AST, which stores them in a normalized form.
+Matching literal does not require to feature a sophisticated regular expression: the heavy lifting is already made in the given AST, which stores them in a normalized form.
 For instance, integer literals are just sequence of digits:

 ##### Specification